NanoDev555/RoboLog/ROSInstallation/READMEROS.md

 4. Install ROS Noetic:
 There are multiple versions of ROS you can install, based on what you need:

--Desktop-Full Install (recommended): This includes everything, including simulators and perception packages.
+- Desktop-Full Install (recommended): This includes everything, including simulators and perception packages.

 sudo apt install ros-noetic-desktop-full

--Desktop Install: Includes core ROS packages and visualization tools like rviz.
+- Desktop Install: Includes core ROS packages and visualization tools like rviz.

 sudo apt install ros-noetic-desktop

--ROS-Base (Bare Bones): Includes only the core ROS packages, with no GUI tools.
+- ROS-Base (Bare Bones): Includes only the core ROS packages, with no GUI tools.

 sudo apt install ros-noetic-ros-base

--To find specific ROS packages:
+- To find specific ROS packages:

 apt search ros-noetic